Bayer-Group/mwundo/README.md

 GeoJSON object, spray-json and circe formats, and basic Geo/Geometry

 ## Include in your project

+Add the following to your SBT dependencies:

+`"com.monsanto.labs" %% "mwundo-core" % "0.5.0"`

+And then optionally add one of the provided marshalling modules:

+`"com.monsanto.labs" %% "mwundo-spray" % "0.5.0"`

+`"com.monsanto.labs" %% "mwundo-crice" % "0.5.0"`

 For version 0.2.0 and prior, add the following to your SBT dependencies:

 `"com.monsanto.labs" %% "mwundo" % "0.2.0"`

-For later versions, add the following to your SBT dependencies:

-`"com.monsanto.labs" %% "mwundo-core" % "0.3.1"`

-And then optionally add one of the provided marshalling modules:

-`"com.monsanto.labs" %% "mwundo-spray" % "0.3.1"`

-`"com.monsanto.labs" %% "mwundo-crice" % "0.3.1"`

 You may also need to add: